aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 Current Issues:

-- Occassionally CloudFormation fails to return a completion signal.
+- Occasionally CloudFormation fails to return a completion signal.
 After the credentials eventually fail (1 hr), the state machine fails.
 Simply rerun the state machine.

 Issues in Older Releases:

-- Releases prior to v1.2.5 - Occassionally during new installs the state machine is failing due to a `File not found` error in the `VerifyFiles` step.
+- Releases prior to v1.2.5 - Occasionally during new installs the state machine is failing due to a `File not found` error in the `VerifyFiles` step.
 Simply rerun the state machine.
 This is resolved in v1.2.5.
-- Releases prior to v1.2.5 - Occassionally during new installs the perimeter firewall fails to load the provided prescriptive firewall configuration.
+- Releases prior to v1.2.5 - Occasionally during new installs the perimeter firewall fails to load the provided prescriptive firewall configuration.
 Edit your config file changing `"firewalls":` to `"xxfirewalls":`, and rerun the state machine to remove the firewall deployment, then change your config file back to `"firewalls":` and again rerun your state machine to redeploy the firewalls.
 This is resolved in v1.2.5.
 - Releases prior to v1.2.4 will fail to deploy due to a change in an unpinned 3rd party dependency.
 This is resolved in v1.2.4 (all dependencies were pinned in v1.2.5).
-- Releases prior to v1.2.4 - During Guardduty deployment, occassionally CloudFormation fails to return a completion signal.
+- Releases prior to v1.2.4 - During Guardduty deployment, occasionally CloudFormation fails to return a completion signal.
 After the credentials eventually fail (1 hr), the state machine fails.
 As the credentials timed out, we cannot properly cleanup the failed stack.
 You need to manually find the failed stack in the specific account/region, delete it, and then rerun the state machine.
 It appears the API has been fixed.
 - Releases prior to v1.2.3 using a YAML config file - we are seeing the OUValidation Lambda randomly timeout.
 Simply rerun the state machine.
 This is resolved in v1.2.3.
 - Accelerator v1.2.1b may experience a state machine failure when running `Create Config Recorders` due to an `Insufficient Delivery Policy Exception`.
 Simply rerun the State Machine.
 This is resolved in v1.2.2.
 - Releases prior to v1.2.2 where the home region is not ca-central-1, alb deployments will fail, you need to either: a) remove all alb's from the deployment; or b) after the state machine fails, update the central logging bucket (in the log-archive account) policy with your regions [`elb-account-id`](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html). (i.e. replace `985666609251` with the value for your region)